CalinRadoni/esp-idf-v4-container-action/README.md

 GitHub Action to build your ESP32 code using the official Docker container from Espressif.

-From [espressif/idf tags](https://hub.docker.com/r/espressif/idf/tags) **I will** implement:
+From [espressif/idf tags](https://hub.docker.com/r/espressif/idf/tags) I have implemented:

 - latest
 - v4.2 and release-v4.2
 - v4.1 and release-v4.1
-- v4.0.2 and release-v4.0

-This is *work-in-progress* and only v4.1 is implemented by now !

 ## Outputs